acanlord/group-todo/README.md

 # TodoList Full Stack App
-To-Do-Ish is a minimalistic web application that save tasks, displays a calendar, and provides today's weather.
+To-Do-ish is a minimalistic web application that save tasks, displays a calendar, and provides today's weather.

 # Install npm
 npm install